 |Abdomen||Vomiting, diarrhea, abdominal pain, weight loss|

-It is important to ask for exposition, previous infections, trips, and increased risk of disease (HIV, alcohol abuse).
+It is important to ask questions about previous infections, trips, and factors that increase risk of tuberculosis (e.g., HIV infection, alcohol abuse).

 Tuberculin skin test and interferon-gamma test

-The tuberculin skin test according to Mendel-Mantoux is positive if a palpable node of at least 15 mm is visible after 72-96 hours.
-At risk patients, an induration of > 10 mm is sufficient for the detection of an infection.
-At high-risk patients, > 5 mm is already sufficient.
+The tuberculin skin test according to Mendel-Mantoux is positive if a palpable node of at least 15 mm is visible after 72–96 hours.
+For at-risk patients, an induration > 10 mm is sufficient to confirm an infection.
+For high-risk patients, an induration > 5 mm is sufficient to confirm infection.

 The currently more established interferon-gamma test is based on the in-vitro stimulation of memory cells via antigens of Mycobacterium tuberculosis.
 Hereby, the lymphocytes of the patients are stimulated with a mixture of antigens of M. tuberculosis.
 If the patient was already affected by a tuberculosis infection or had contact with the pathogen, more interferon-gamma is produced.